gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 will safely ignore the PAD Chunk.
 However, if the PAD chunk is not supported DTLS padding MAY be used.

-It should be noted that regardless of whether SCTP padding or DTLS padding is used, the additional bytes are not accounted for by the SCTP congestion control.
+Note that regardless of whether SCTP padding or DTLS padding is used, the additional bytes are not accounted for by the SCTP congestion control.
 Extensive use of padding has potential to worsen congestion situations, as the SCTP association will consume more bandwidth than its fair share as determined by